 These eggs are otherwise known as ‘battery’ or ‘conventional’ eggs and come from chickens that live in confinement.

-Sadly, the chickens barely have any room to move and spend their life in a small cage eating grains and seeds.
+Sadly, the chickens barely have any room to move.
+They spend their lives in a small cage eating grains and seeds.

 While cage-free sounds better than the last option, in reality, these eggs are not always so different.